neondatabase-labs/pgpi/README.md

 By default, `pgpi` logs and annotates all Postgres traffic that passes through.
 This behaviour can be specified explicitly as `--log-forwarded annotated`.

-Alternatives are `--log-forwarded raw`, which logs the data without annotation (it just calls Ruby’s `inspect` on the binary string), or `--log-forwarded none`, which prevents logging.
+Alternatives are `--log-forwarded raw`, which logs the data without annotation (it just calls Ruby’s `inspect` on the binary string), or `--log-forwarded none`, which prevents most logging.
 You might use `--log-forwarded none` if you're using `pgpi` to enable the use of Wireshark, for example.

 Example log line for `--log-forwarded annotated`: